Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/FastViewPropertySelector.md

 [ViewPropertySelector](/Catel.MVVM\Catel\MVVM\Views\ViewPropertySelector.md)

-Very fast view property selector because it does not select any view properties.

-    Use this one for best performance but loose the automatic view property change notifications.
+Very fast view property selector because it does not select any view properties.Use this one for best performance but loose the automatic view property change notifications.